Afinum uses cookies to improve the quality of the website. If you continue browsing the site, you consent to the use of cookies.

 Mandatory disclosures under the Regulation of the European Parliament and of the Council on sustainability-related disclosure requirements in the financial services sector (EU) 2019/2088 (“Disclosure Regulation”):

-As a registered alternative investment fund manager within the meaning of Article 2 (4) KAGB, Afinum Management GmbH does not have a remuneration guideline (remuneration policy) in accordance with the requirements of the KAGB.
-The inclusion of sustainability aspects is not taken specifically factored into the employee’s compensation.
+As a registered AIFM within the meaning of section 2(4) of the German Capital Investment Code (Kapitalanlagesetzbuch), the Fund Manager does not have a remuneration guideline (remuneration policy) in accordance with the requirements of the German Capital Investment Code (Kapitalanlagesetzbuch).
+Accordingly, the integration of sustainability risks is not considered with respect to the determination of the remuneration.